 This is our second day touring around Porto and we had so much fun.
 Continue with us on our journey, if you missed the beginning check out “A Must Do When Visiting Porto Portugal – Day 1”

 Checking Out A Different Line in Porto Portugal

 The next day, it was raining even harder.
 We knew we wanted to see additional parts of the city, not to mention the Atlantic.
 Once we were on the bus (Red Line), I was glad that I wasn’t driving in that kind of downpour.
-Anya was sitting next to me on this trip, so we started playing a game.
+Our daughter was sitting next to me on this trip, so we started playing a game.
 She would change the channel, and ask me to guess which language was being played.
 It was pretty fun.
 The languages were Portuguese, English, Spanish, Italian, German, French, Japanese, and Dutch.
 I did pretty good.
 I messed-up on the Dutch language most of the time, but she had a fun time quizzing me.

 Once we arrived at Praça Gonçalves Zarco, we were committed.
 We were going to get wet.
 No doubt about it.
 And we got absolutely soaked, but I would say it was probably my favorite part of the trip.
 While we didn’t get to go in Queijo Castle, the drawbridge and surrounding are was pretty cool.

 We went around the back of the castle, and watched the ocean break on the rocks.
 There was an interesting paved part that you would walk out on that was about 100 feet long, that went out to where the ocean was crashing, but the tide didn’t come up as expected.
 I walked out to the end of the pavement, and found out why the tide wasn’t coming up as expected.
 I was standing on top of a wide culvert that was draining a significant amount of water into the ocean.
 The incoming ocean tide would hit this run-off, and essentially stop.